viveknathani/teachyourselfmath/README.md

 ### Architecture

+**NOTE: The following architecture is now deprecated.
+The new engine now requires OS level dependencies to run.
+This is not documented yet.
+I'll get to it along with infrastructure migrations in the coming weeks.**

 If a document containing math problem exists, we'd like to extract every problem from it and dump it in a database.
 LaTeX is something that can be understood by both, computers and humans.
 Hence, the problem boils down to converting a PDF into LaTeX, removing the irrelevant parts, and storing the remaining parts.

 Meta came up with a [model](https://facebookresearch.github.io/nougat/) to parse academic PDF documents and find the LaTeX math in it.